-Management has evaluated subsequent events through July 13, 2022, which is the date that the financial statements were available for issuance.
-As a result of this evaluation, no events other than forgiveness of the PPP loan disclosed in Note 2, were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.
+Management has evaluated subsequent events through July 20, 2023, which is the date that the financial statements were available for issuance.
+As a result of this evaluation, no events were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.